ZeroDragon/SiteCraft-Gallery/content/posts/mate.md

 ```

 ### How to install
-Just download the `mate.zip` file from [this repository](https://github.com/zerodragon/SiteCraft-Gallery) under `/releases` directory and unzip it inside your `/template` directory (just the files not the directory)
+Just download the `mate.zip` file from [this repository](https://github.com/zerodragon/SiteCraft-Gallery) under `releases` and unzip it inside your `/template` directory (just the files not the directory)